Social Security Disability Insurance (“SSDI”)

 Fourth, you may still succeed if you lack a residual functional capacity to do substantial and gainful employment.
 Your age, education, language ability, past work and medical difficulties are factored together.
 A person over age 50 is more likely to be approved than a younger individual.

-At Marcotte Law Firm, our lawyers understand what is required to win a claim for Social Security Disability.
-We will get medical records from years past until present, we will ask treating doctors to write supportive narrative letters, we will ask employers and family members to write letters of support.
-We will even contact U.S. senators and congressmembers to help constituents when the Social Security Administration is being especially difficult.
-Combining our 150 years of experience, we work together for you.
+At Marcotte Law Firm, our Lowell SSD lawyers understand what is required to win a claim for Social Security Disability.
+Our attorneys will get medical records from years past until present, our lawyers will ask treating doctors to write supportive narrative letters, and our lawyers will ask employers and family members to write letters of support.
+Your SSD Lawyer will even contact U.S. senators and congress members to help constituents when the Social Security Administration is being especially difficult.
+Using our decades of experience, we work together for you.